 |20 miles into the Rocky Raccoon 100 miler in February 2015.|

-I am a 45 year old single mom with two AMAZING teenagers - Shelby, a sophomore at NSU, and Josh a junior at LHS.
-I started trail running in 2009, and since have run 23 trail ultra marathons, including 4 - 100 milers.
+I am a 47 year old single mom with two AMAZING young adults - Shelby, a junior at NSU, and Josh a freshman at UL.
+I started trail running in 2009, and since have run 27 trail ultra marathons, including 4 - 100 milers, and 1 - 127 miler.
 I really love running in the woods. :-)

 When I began racing ultra marathons, I was blessed to cut my teeth on the sport under the guidance of Joe Prusaitis, the former owner and RD of Tejas Trails.
 Joe is to me the epitome of trail runners.
 He is tough, plain spoken, and tolerates no b.s.
 I fell in love with the TT races because Joe set the tone for every aspect of the race.
 You were well taken care of but not coddled.
 This is ultra running for goodness sake.
 My first 50 miler finish was met with a VERY light amount of clapping.
 I can't even call it applause.
 I loved that because that is what I was looking for.
 I tired of road marathons because of the noise and commotion.
 I don't need an announcer making a bunch of noise and loud music when I finish a long race.
 The finish line is almost a sacred spot, and the experience is such a personal one.
 The journey of the training and the race lead to different spots for each runner, and it was refreshing to be left to my own thoughts at the finish.